Cloud-Tian/Cloud-Tian.github.io/_pages/about.md

 This is Fengshi's homepage!

 Hi, there!
-This is Fengshi Tian, a PhD student majoring in ECE & AI Chip Center for Emerging Smart Systems(ACCESS) at HKUST supervised by Prof. Tim CHENG (Dean of SENG, Chair Professor, FHKAES, FIEEE) & Prof. Chi-Ying Tsui (Head of ISD Division of SENG, SMIEEE).
+This is Fengshi Tian, a PhD student majoring in ECE & AI Chip Center for Emerging Smart Systems(ACCESS) at HKUST supervised by Prof. Tim CHENG (VP-R&D of HKUST, former Dean of SENG, Chair Professor, FHKAES, FIEEE) & Prof. Chi-Ying Tsui (Head of ISD Division of SENG, SMIEEE).
 I also go by Clarence.
 I obtained my B.Eng. of Microelectronics from Fudan University in 2021, supervised by Prof. Xiaoyong Xue.

 I was a visiting research student at CenBRAIN, SoE, Westlake University working with Prof. Mohamad SAWAN (Chair Professor, FCAE, FIEEE) & Dr. Jie YANG from 2020 to 2021.
 I ever worked as Research Assistant in two labs at Fudan University.
 Now my research interests lie in Neuromorphic Computing and AI chip design.
-Please feel free to contact me if you have any questions.
+Please feel free to contact me if you have any interests.
 My e-mails: fengshi.tian@connect.ust.hk & fstian17@fudan.edu.cn & tianfengshi@westlake.edu.cn & fengshi.tian@ieee.org

 My future goal is to become a scientist in the fields of intelligient computing systems.
-I will always focus on the field of electronic&computer engineering and chase the most cutting-edge technology.
+I will always focus on the field of neuromorphic engineering and chase the most cutting-edge technology.

 ==========NEWS===========

+[2022-03-25] Two papers have been accepted to IEEE AICAS 2022🎉!

 [2022-01-15] Three papers have been accepted to IEEE ISCAS 2022🎉!